holepunchto/hyperbee/README.md

 const rs = db.createHistoryStream({ reverse: true, limit: 1 })
 ```

-Some of the internals are still being tweaked but overall the API and feature set is pretty
+Some of the internals are still being tweaked, but overall the API and feature set is pretty
-stable if you want to try it out.
+stable, if you want to try it out.

 All of the above methods work with sparse feeds, meaning only a small subset of the full
-feed is downloaded to satisfy you queries.
+feed is downloaded to satisfy your queries.

 ## API